You’ve got questions, we’ve got answers.

 Did The Alliance discontinue its QualityCounts Outpatient and Inpatient reports?

 Yes.
 Information about the quality of health care offered in The Alliance network is instead built into the Find a Doctor website.
-QualityCounts is now used to highlight our efforts to improve quality for employers and consumers.
+QualityCounts is now used to highlight our efforts to improve quality for employers and consumers and included in our Smarter Health Analysis.